 For example, if it’s an ornament you found at a great antiques fair in a colour that you love, it will likely make you feel happy.
 If it’s an old side table with a wobbly leg that you bought because it was in the bargain corner, even though you don’t like the colour, it probably won’t fill your heart with joy.
 Equally, that gift from your ex is only going to bring back bad memories!

-Amelia: If the item has no purpose and you haven’t used it in over a year, I would throw away.
-If the item is sentimental then definitely keep it but maybe have one draw or box that is just for these items.
+Amelia: If the item has no purpose and you haven’t used it in over a year, I would throw it away.
+If the item is sentimental, then definitely keep it, but maybe have one draw or box just for these items.